MarkDannemiller/ECE-4385-MEMS-Materials/quizzes/quiz17-nanoscribed-mems-2.md

 Question 2
 10 / 10 pts
-Which material is evaporated as a metal coating in the process? x Aluminum
+Which material is evaporated as a metal coating in the nanoscribe process? x Aluminum
   Gold
   Nickel